-Students who are admitted to the Athletic Training major through the admissions application to Alfred University as first year students must successfully complete first year program requirements for full acceptance into the Athletic Training program.
-During the first year students enroll in the Athletic Training Basic Program (ATBP), complete a Technical Standards for Admission form, OSHA and HIPAA training, and a minimum of 50 clinical hours observing in the athletic training room under direct supervision of a certified staff athletic trainer.
+Students are initially admitted to the Athletic Training major through the Admission Application to Alfred University as first year students.
+During the first year students enroll in the Athletic Training Basic Program (ATBP), complete a Technical Standards for Admission form, OSHA training, and a minimum of 50 clinical hours observing in the athletic training room under direct supervision of a certified staff athletic trainer.
 Upon successful completion of these program components, student can apply for full acceptance into the Athletic Training Program.